 What to expect when riding in East Parker County:

 Many people who ride here for the first time are surprised at the number of hills.
 Parker County is not flat.

 Bring your climbing legs.
 The roads are a combination of smooth state highways and county roads.
 Heavy truck

 traffic associated with gas drilling has been tough on our roads.
 We do try and pick the best roads possible for

 both safety and comfort; however, you will experience some rough areas, possible pot holes and chip seal that

 cannot be avoided.
 Most of the roads are comfortable to ride on.

-responsible for decorating and handing out goodies so there is no shortage of friendly faces to help you out at
+the community responsible for decorating and handing out goodies so there is no shortage of friendly faces at each

-each stop.
-Every rest stop will have the basics including oranges, bananas, water and sports drink.
-Most rest stops
+stop.
+Each rest stop will have the basics including oranges, bananas, water and sports drink.
+Most rest stops will

-will also feature other goodies including home made cookies.
-All rest stops
+also feature other goodies including home made cookies.
+All rest stops are